-David Hume, an 18th-century Scottish philosopher, said that human reason doesn’t actually direct motivations and behavior — rather, feelings do.
-Hume discovered this by observing his own mind in action, but since then, science has proven that he was right.
+David Hume, an 18th-century Scottish philosopher, proposed that human reason doesn’t actually direct motivations and behavior — rather, feelings do.
+Hume came to this conclusion by observing his own mind in action, but since then, science has proven that he was right.

 Reason and Emotion Work Together to Drive Behavior

-Both of these researchers have shown that reason and emotion both have a role to play in decision-making.
+Both Greene and Pessoa have shown that reason and emotion each have a role to play in decision-making.
 Reason influences motivations and behavior by triggering feelings that drive motivations and behavior.
 If you’re about to eat your third piece of carrot cake, and you use your reason to remind yourself how sick you felt after you last ate three pieces of carrot cake, the feeling of disgust will outweigh your feeling of desire to eat the cake.

 What does this have to do with content marketing?